lesnoh/open303/README.md

-# michon Open303
+# michon Fork of Open303
 Open303 is a free and open source emulation of the famous Roland TB-303 bass synthesizer for the VST plugin interface (VST is a trademark of Steinberg Media Technologies GmbH).

-Fork with changed MIDI CC Parameters for AKAI MPK mini plus K1-K8
+Fork with changed MIDI CC Parameters for AKAI MPK mini plus K1-K8 and adjusted default values

 MIDI CC 70: WAVEFORM
 MIDI CC 71: TUNING